 Crab Fragment Games

 Welcome to the Games Page.
 This is your stepping-off point into many worlds of adventure.
-At Crab Fragment Labs you will find new games in development, lost games from the distant past, and wild guesses about what’s coming next.
+On this page you will find new games in development, lost games from the distant past, and wild guesses about what’s coming next.

 Games Pages:

 Many of our games are available print-on-demand from DriveThruCards.
-For your convenience we have built a page with links to all of our DriveThru products.
+This includes many card games, and a few boards for those games that need them.
+For your convenience we have built a single page with links to all of our DriveThru products.
 Check it out!

 Making Your Own

-Nearly all of the games at Crab Fragment Labs include a version that you can print and play for free.
-Here are some hints for printing your own games, and links to helpful resources for some of the components you might need.
+Many of the games at Cheapass Games / Crab Fragment Labs include a version that you can print and play for free.
+Below are some hints and resources for printing your own games, and links to buy some of the components you might need.

 Making Wooden Components: Most of the wooden components in the photos and videos at Crab Fragment come from James Ernest’s Workshop.
-We are considering offering these components for sale someday, along with posting some videos about how they are made.
-But in the meantime, for crafting hints, we recommend the many talented woodworkers on YouTube.
+A very small number of these things are available for sale, depending on what James is making right now.
+For crafting hints, we recommend seeking out the many talented woodworkers on YouTube.

-Where to Buy Components: If you’re new to buying things, here are some helpful links and suggestions.
+Where to Buy Components: If you’re looking for generic game components, here are some links and suggestions.

-Thrift Stores: Check out your local thrift store for used games.
-This is absolutely the cheapest and most environmentally friendly way to pick up extra dice, tokens, play money, and game boxes.
+• Thrift Stores: Check out your local thrift store for used games.
+This is absolutely the cheapest and most environmentally friendly way to pick up stuff like extra dice, tokens, play money, and game boxes.

-Your House: If you need boxes, flat cardboard for game boards or tile cards, or objects to serve as pawns, you can probably find them in your house.
-And you should probably learn to save “good boxes.”
+• Your House: If you need boxes, flat cardboard for game boards or tile cards, or objects to serve as pawns, you can probably find them in your house.
+Or start saving “good boxes” like your grandpa did.

-Your Local Game Shop: Most game stores carry an assortment of generic components like dice and tokens.
-If you have a local game shop, please throw them some business.
+• Your Local Game Shop: Many game stores and educational stores carry an assortment of generic components like dice and tokens.
+If you have a local retail shop, please throw them some business.

-Discount Poker Shop: Discount Poker Shop carry our favorite micro poker chips, which you will see in many of our photos.
-They also have normal-sized poker chips at reasonable prices, and a few other gaming bits.
+• Discount Poker Shop: Discount Poker Shop still has our favorite micro poker chips, which you will see in many of our photos and videos.
+They also carry normal-sized poker chips, and a few other gaming bits.

-Chessex: Chessex specializes in high-end dice and dice accessories (yeah, that’s a thing), they do have a retail website, and their monthly newsletter is called “The Scoop.”
+• Chessex: Chessex specializes in high-end dice and dice accessories, and they do have a retail website, and their newsletter is called “The Scoop.”

 Do you have a suggestion or a query about building your own games?
 Help us grow this list, and make our free offerings even better.

-Of course, “free” isn’t really free.
-Game designers need to eat.
-So if you like Crab Fragment Labs and you want to contribute to James Ernest’s next meal, please consider buying our free PDFs in the Shop, ordering our games from DriveThruCards, or becoming a backer on Patreon.
-But to be clear, the most valuable support anyone can give us is to tell your friends about us!
+Please Support Us!
+Our free games are free, but we do still enjoy a little suppot.
+If you like what you see here, and you want to contribute to James Ernest’s next lunch, please consider buying our free PDFs in the Shop, buying something nice from the Workshop, ordering our games from DriveThruCards, or becoming a backer on Patreon.
+At the end of the day, the most valuable support you can give us is to tell your friends about us!

 Please Support Us on Patreon